 The earlier 1997 study also stated that one of the effects of evening exercise is a delayed melatonin production 24 hours later.
 In other words, you are predestined to a later bedtime the next night, possibly escalating your sleep debt (the amount of sleep you've missed out on in the past 14 days, relative to your sleep need).

-The bottom line is, exercising too close to your target bedtime dampens the odds of a good night's sleep.
-On top of that, the more vigorous your workout, the longer it takes for your body to wind down (including cool down) and drift off to sleep.
 As such, be careful of the timing and intensity of your fitness routine to ensure you aren't exercising at the expense of lost sleep.

 Now that you are aware of how exercise before bed can affect sleep, when are the better times to train and still get enough sleep?